nediazla/LPIC-1/1053-sql-data-management.md

 ### WHERE

- We can choose which data to display by using the `WHERE :`
+ Podemos elegir qué datos mostrar utilizando `WHERE :`

 >  SELECT _column1_,_ column2, ..._\
 > FROM _table_name_\